 - 1. Identify a resident who is willing to "swap" or trade rooms with you.
 Be sure to discuss the room swap with your roommate (if applicable), as well as all residents in the unit to which you wish to transfer. - 2.
-Request a Room Swap Request form by emailing housing@pdx.edu and have all parties involved in the swap complete the form. - 3.
+Request a Room Swap Request form by emailing housing@pdx.edu; each resident who is requesting to move will need to complete the form. - 3.
 After your Room Swap Request has been processed, all parties will receive an email confirming the swap details.
 You and the resident with whom you are swapping will need to respond to the Room Swap offer during the response window indicated in the email.
-If response is not received by both parties, your Room Swap offer will be cancelled. - 4.
+If response is not received by both parties, your Room Swap offer will be canceled. - 4.
 Your assignment will include a room swap timeline to move from your current room to your new room.
 You and the resident with whom you are swapping will need to complete the move process at the Montgomery Service Desk together.
 Failure to complete the room swap on time may result in improper check-out fees and charges for lock changes.